MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-preview.md

 ---
-title: Use Schedule APIs to perfom operations with Scheduling entities
+title: Use Schedule APIs to perform operations with Scheduling entities
 description: This topic provides information and samples for using Schedule APIs.
 author: sigitac
 manager: Annbe